 Inside waters - the Commission shall fix no less than two open seasons each year based upon biological and technical data.
-The spring inshore shrimp season shall begin on or before the third Monday in May; no season shall begin on a Sunday.
+The spring inshore shrimp season in that that portion of Louisiana's inshore waters from the eastern shore of South Pass of the Mississippi River westward to the western shore of Vermilion Bay and Southwest Pass at Marsh Island shall begin on or before the third Monday in May; no season shall begin on a Sunday.